dosipod/SrWiki/Reactive-Animations.md

 ## Peak Detection

 On the ESP32, you can adjust 'FFT High' in order to select frequency bins 0 - 255 to compare against.
-In addition, 'FFT Custom' is adjust to select the volume that you want to compare the bin against.
+In addition, 'FFT Custom' is adjustable to select the volume that you want to compare that bin against.
 These are the raw frequency bins and have not been 'normalized'.
 As a result, some bins may have high volumes than others.

 ## FFT Routines for ESP32 Notes